NodeSecure/cli/README.md

 $ nsecure from express -d 10 -o express-security-report
 ```

-## Private packages / registry
+## Private registry / Verdaccio

-Nsecure allow you to fetch stats on private npm packages by setting up a `NODE_SECURE_TOKEN` env variable (which must contains an [npm token](https://docs.npmjs.com/creating-and-viewing-authentication-tokens)).
+NodeSecure allow you to fetch stats on private npm packages by setting up a `NODE_SECURE_TOKEN` env variable (which must contains an [npm token](https://docs.npmjs.com/creating-and-viewing-authentication-tokens)).

+> [!TIP]
-> 💬 If you link the package by yourself with npm you can create a `.env` file at the root of the project too.
+> If you `npm link` the package by yourself you can create a `.env` file at the root of the project too.

-Nsecure is capable to work behind a custom private npm registry too by searching the default registry URL in your local npm configuration.
+NodeSecure is capable to work behind a custom private npm registry too by searching the default registry URL in your local npm configuration.

 ```bash
 $ npm config get registry